PDAL/PDAL/doc/stages/filters.normal.md

 The **normal filter** returns the estimated normal and curvature for a collection of points.
-The algorithm first computes the eigenvalues and eigenvectors of the collection of points, which is comprised of the k-nearest neighbors.
+The algorithm first computes the eigenvalues and eigenvectors of the collection of points, which is comprised of either the k-nearest neighbors (default), or all neighbors within a radius.
 The normal is taken as the eigenvector corresponding to the smallest eigenvalue.
 The curvature is computed as

 $$
 curvature = \frac{\lambda_0}{\lambda_0 + \lambda_1 + \lambda_2}